jcatabriga/nest-seed/README.md

   - Docs with Swagger
   - Validation with class validators
   - Useful DTOs to filter requests
+  - Cookies

 ### Working on:

-- Cookies
 - Authorization and authentication with CASL
+  - Auth decorator that group auth logical

-### Future features:
+### Future:

 - Security:
-  - Rate Limiting
   - CSRF Protection
-- Facilitators
-  - Auth decorator that group auth logical
 - Features
   - Logging
   - File Upload